Hims Reviews: Are Hims' products and services legit?

 HSA, FSA, and health insurance

 With the exceptions of prescriptions written through the primary care system, insurance will not cover most of Hims’ products and prescriptions.
 Without getting mind-numbingly deep into the requirements of the American insurance industry, we can simply say that Hims does not provide insurance companies with the specific forms and itemized receipts they demand.
-Part of this is the result of Hims’ unique structures, like their psychiatric subscription plan.
+Part of this is the result of Hims’ unique structures, like its psychiatric subscription plan.

 Whether this was at the doctors’ request or a choice made by Hims executives is unclear.
 The result is the same, however.
 It’s best to go into any Hims session assuming you will not get any help from an insurance provider, HSA, or FSA.